dotnet/AspNetCore.Docs/aspnetcore/grpc/comparison.md

 gRPC is well suited to the following scenarios:

-* **Microservices** &ndash; gRPC is designed for low latency and high throughput communication. gRPC is great for lightweight microservices where efficiency is critical.
+* **Microservices**: gRPC is designed for low latency and high throughput communication. gRPC is great for lightweight microservices where efficiency is critical.
-* **Point-to-point real-time communication** &ndash; gRPC has excellent support for bi-directional streaming. gRPC services can push messages in real-time without polling.
+* **Point-to-point real-time communication**: gRPC has excellent support for bi-directional streaming. gRPC services can push messages in real-time without polling.
-* **Polyglot environments** &ndash; gRPC tooling supports all popular development languages, making gRPC a good choice for multi-language environments.
+* **Polyglot environments**: gRPC tooling supports all popular development languages, making gRPC a good choice for multi-language environments.
-* **Network constrained environments** &ndash; gRPC messages are serialized with Protobuf, a lightweight message format.
+* **Network constrained environments**: gRPC messages are serialized with Protobuf, a lightweight message format.
 A gRPC message is always smaller than an equivalent JSON message.

 ## gRPC weaknesses